 The responsibility to comply with export control regulations is distributed among several academic and administrative entities at CMU.

-The Vice President for Research and Dean of Graduate Studies is responsible for overall administration of the regulations and signs all requests for licenses submitted to federal agencies.
+The Vice President for Research and Innovation is responsible for overall administration of the regulations and signs all requests for licenses submitted to federal agencies.

 The Director of the Office of Research Compliance is responsible for identifying various stakeholder entities and providing appropriate education and resources for achieving and maintaining compliance with the regulations.